 Well, OK, let’s fix that dependency issue by linking some of our tasks.
 There are multiple ways of doing this, as is the case for doing pretty much anything with any Microsoft product.
 Dux, in his video about using Project, likes switching from the Gantt Chart view (which is what we’ve been using this whole time) to the Network Diagram view in order to make linking projects a more visual experience.
 He shows you how to do that here.

 I, on the other hand, am not a very visual person with regard to diagrams and charts (which is probably why I have so much trouble getting anything useful out of a Gantt chart even after it shows dependencies).
-I would prefer to link my tasks the non-visual way.
+I would prefer to link my tasks in the non-visual way.

 In order to do that, within the Gantt Chart view, select two project task rows (select one row, and then hold the CTRL button as you select the second row), and then, in the Task Menu item, select the link button in the Schedule section of the Ribbon.
 It’s a picture of a little chain link, handily enough.
 If you accidentally link two tasks that shouldn’t be linked, never fear – there is a little unlink button just to the right of the link button.